• Skip to main content

 Ingredients

-Creamy Farfalle Ingredients
+Creamy Farfalle Ingredients prepared on a cutting board.

-• Farfalle Pasta - Farfalle (bowtie pastas) is my favorite for this dish because those little nooks and crannies grab the cream sauce so perfectly.
+• Farfalle Pasta - Farfalle (bowtie pasta) is my favorite for this dish because those little nooks and crannies grab the cream sauce so perfectly.
 But, this pasta with peas recipe is extremely versatile and any pasta shape will work!
 Make it different every time with penne, cavatappi, orecchiette, rotini, medium shells or any short pasta.
 You can also use linguini, fettuccine or even a refrigerated ravioli or tortellini.

 • Butter - Butter is the base to saute the veggies and gives flavor to the cream sauce.